jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 nll = - \log {p(y_{i} |  x_{i}, W)} = - \log{ \hat{y_{i}}}
 $$

 We call this the negative log-likelihood.
-To maximize the "maximum likelihood estimation" (MLE) is the same as minimizing the negative log-likelihood.
+To maximize the "maximum likelihood estimation" (MLE) is the same as minimizing the negative log-likihood.

 **To find $$W $$, we minimize the negative log-likelihood**.

 #### Logistic loss

-As an exercise to demonstrate NLL, we derive the logistic loss from NLL.
+As an exercise to demonstrate NLL, we dervive the logistic loss (or even the mean square error) from NLL.

 In logistic regression, we compute the probability by